-- Hunting within 50 yards of any road opened for vehicular access.
+- Hunting within 50 yards (150 yards on USFS lands) of any road opened for vehicular access.
 (Possession of a loaded firearm within 50 yards of a road opened for vehicular access is considered hunting.)

-- Consuming alcohol except at camp sites (this regulation does not apply on National Forest Lands).
+- Consuming alcohol except at designated camp sites (this regulation does not apply on National Forest lands).

 - Using motor vehicles, signage, flagging tape, or any other method(s) to close or restrict access to roads, trails or any other access features.